rsdoiel/antenna/archives/2025/snapshots_2025.23.md

 <p>This output 1024, confirming that Qwen3 0.6B produces 1024 length embedding vectors.</p>
 <p>These new models are the highest scoring open-weight models on the well regarded <a href="https://huggingface.co/spaces/mteb/leaderboard">MTEB leaderboard</a> - they're licensed Apache 2.0.</p>
 <p><img alt="Table showing ranking of embedding models with columns for Rank, Model name, Zero-shot performance, Memory Usage, Number of Parameters, Embedding Dimensions, and Max Tokens.
 Top models include gemini-embedding-001 at rank 1 with 99% zero-shot and 3072 embedding dimensions, Qwen3-Embedding-8B at rank 2 with 99% zero-shot and 4096 embedding dimensions, and several other Qwen3 variants.
 Most models show 99% zero-shot performance with green highlighting, except gte-Qwen2-7B-instruct at rank 6 which shows &quot;NA&quot; with red highlighting and a warning triangle icon." src="https://static.simonwillison.net/static/2025/qwen3-mteb.jpg" /></p>
 <p>You can also try them out in your web browser, thanks to a <a href="https://huggingface.co/docs/transformers.js/en/index">Transformers.js</a> port of the models.
-I loaded <a href="https://static.simonwillison.net/static/2025/qwen3-web.jpg">this page in Chrome</a> and it fetched 560MB of model files and gave me an interactive interface for visualizing clusters of embeddings like this:</p>
+I loaded <a href="https://huggingface.co/spaces/webml-community/qwen3-embedding-webgpu">this page in Chrome</a> (<a href="https://huggingface.co/spaces/webml-community/qwen3-embedding-webgpu/tree/main">source code here</a>) and it fetched 560MB of model files and gave me an interactive interface for visualizing clusters of embeddings like this:</p>
 <p><img alt="Screenshot of a text embedding web application interface showing a &quot;Sentences&quot; panel on the left with various sample sentences about topics like cooking, technology, sports, finance, music, and history, a &quot;Labels&quot; section below listing these categories, and a &quot;Scatterplot&quot; visualization on the right displaying colored clusters of data points representing the embedded sentences grouped by topic, with an &quot;Embed &amp; Plot&quot; button at the bottom and instructions to &quot;Done!
 Hover over points to see sentences.&quot;" src="https://static.simonwillison.net/static/2025/qwen3-web.jpg" />

     <p><small></small>Via <a href="https://twitter.com/xenovacom/status/1931082176788906006">@xenovacom</a></small></p>